-Banbury Road, Gaydon, Warwickshire, CV35 0BJ
+British Motor Museum, Banbury Road, Gaydon, Warwickshire, CV35 0BJ

 Indoor Activities, Museums and Art Centres, Outdoor Activities, Science and Technology, Trips and Transport

 (based on family of 4; book in advance and save)

-Take a walk along the Time Road for a whirlwind tour through one hundred years of motoring history, from 1896 to 1996.
+So take a walk along the Time Road for a whirlwind tour through one hundred years of motoring history, from 1896 to 1996.
 With some of the most popular cars displayed against a backdrop featuring images of famous people, iconic events and fashions, there will be plenty to interest all ages.

-Allow plenty of time for the interactive Under the Skin zone showing what goes on underneath a car’s bonnet.
+Also allow plenty of time for the interactive Under the Skin zone showing what goes on underneath a car’s bonnet.
 Find out what happens when you turn the key in the ignition or change gear.
 This zone includes cars that youngsters can climb into.

 Touch-screen interactives, family trails, activity sheets and special events add to the family fun, whatever the weather!
 Kids can play with model Land Rovers and Minis on the Small World Tables.
 Why not dress up for a visit to the Photo Booth in the Sports Car section and star in a 1960s advertisement?